- Staff & faculty resources

 The successful applicant will join a school of diverse and engaged faculty and be a key member of its interactive digital media focus.
 Current SIAT research in interactive digital media includes e-health, participatory media production, virtual and augmented reality, mediation of cultural heritage, collaborative and decolonizing methodologies, computational creativity, embodied interaction, and computational design.
 Applicants are expected to articulate or demonstrate how their research program has attracted and can attract significant external funding.

 SIAT expects that applicants will also develop successful collaborations with other faculty members in our highly interdisciplinary environment, across SFU, and nationally and/or internationally.
-Applicants should have teaching experience at the undergraduate level and a strong potential for instructional innovation.
+Ideally, applicants should have teaching experience at the undergraduate level or commensurate experience in industry or community.
+We seek a candidate with a strong potential for instructional innovation, including Indigenous pedagogical approaches.
 All SIAT faculty must have a high degree of technological literacy regardless of their disciplinary background.

 Simon Fraser University (SFU) at Surrey is the University’s newest campus located in the greater Vancouver region of British Columbia.
 The area is home to Canada’s cultural and entertainment industry and much of its digital media production.
 The region’s rich cultural, natural and intellectual resources make it one of the world’s most desirable places to live and work.
 SIAT works as a unit of the Faculty of Communication, Art and Technology (FCAT), which includes the School of Communication, the School for the Contemporary Arts, the Publishing Program, and the Master of Digital Media Program (MDM).